syncfusion-content/blazor-docs/blazor/barcode/qrcodegenerator.md

 ## QR code with logo

 The QR Code component supports embedding a logo image using the [ImageSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.QRCodeLogo.html#Syncfusion_Blazor_BarcodeGenerator_QRCodeLogo_ImageSource) property within the [QRCodeLogo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.QRCodeLogo.html) element.
-This property sets the logo image in the QR barcode.
-By default, the logo image positioned at one-third of the QR code's size.
+This property sets the logo image in the center of the QR code.
+By default, the logo image is positioned at one-third of the QR code's size.
 Therefore, adjusting the size of the QR code will proportionally scale the logo image.

 Advantages of Image QR Codes